Yanbinyin/IOCoroutineScheduler/README.md

     > Why not use the `thread` provided by C++11?
     > Because `thread` is actually implemented based on `pthread`.
 In addition, C++11 does not provide read/write mutex, RWMutex, Spinlock, etc. In high-concurrency scenarios, these objects are often needed, and we do not need cross-platform development (only linux is supported).
 Therefore, we choose to encapsulate `pthread` by ourselves.

-* Corountine
+* Coroutine
 Realization of asymmetric coroutine based on `ucontext_t`.
 Coroutine scheduling is not involved.

-* Corountine Scheduling
+* Coroutine Scheduling
 A N-M coroutine scheduler is implemented, N threads run M coroutines, coroutines can be switched between threads, can also be bound to the specified thread run.

 * IO Corountine Scheduling